 Opening up these spaces of communication, both online and in communities needs to happen.
 Not enough is being done to heal all the hurt that Muslim women have experienced.
 HEART Women & Girls and MuslimARC are two organizations that work on the ground to provide that much-needed support to women and communities.
 Not only do they work to heal the trauma, but they are also proactive so that individuals recognize the signs of abuse and prejudice, and equip them with the knowledge to navigate that, helping themselves and others.

 Accountability, however, is not that easy to come across when discreditable behavior like the giveaway occurs.

 For how much longer are we, as a community, willing to accept transgressions such as these?

-This is not about the giveaway- that’s just the tip of the iceberg; it’s symptomatic of manipulative behavior to maintain, reinforce and increase power roles.
+This is not a criticism of the giveaway – that’s just the tip of the iceberg; it’s symptomatic of manipulative behavior to maintain, reinforce and increase power roles.
 It’s the rose-colored glasses so many choose to wear- those who are higher-ups in the community, and their following; the celebrity shayks and influencers who, when stories like these come to the surface, ripple through communities, shaking the belief people who look to them for sources of religious guidance and inspiration.

-These men are not infallible, they’re not saints: They’re just like any other man out there, and that’s a key point people forget.
-Incidents like these serve as reminders of their humanness, both to me and others.
+These leaders are not infallible, they are not saints, they’re just like any other man out there, and that’s something people forget.
+Incidents like these serve as reminders of their humanness.

 It’s past time to change that.